Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 ### Spark SQL
 1. Find the list of the oldest released movies.
-2. Create datalake for the tables in movielens.
+2. Create tables for movies.dat, users.dat and ratings.dat
 3. How many movies are released each year?
 4. How many number of movies are there for each rating?
 5. For each movie,